katurian/paroles/README.md

 # Introduction
-postagger.py (at the very bottom of the repository) opens a .txt file, tags each word in that file with a POS (parts of speech) label, and then appends each labeled word to its corresponding list.
+postagger.py (at the very bottom of the repository) opens a .txt file, tags each word in that file with a POS (parts of speech) label, and then appends each labeled word to its corresponding dictionary key value.

 For example, here is a passage from Haruki Murakami's *Norwegian Wood*: